Roots and Radishes

 • Italian Brussels sprouts chopped salad in large white serving bowl.

-Did you make this blueberry peach salad?
+Did you make this blueberry peach salad recipe?
 Don't forget to leave a star rating 🌟 and comment below, and tag me on Instagram and Pinterest so I can see what you made!

 Print